Meet the Author of The Battle of Hubbardton, Sip Nine Pin Cider

 There is no cost for the program but reservations are required and may be made by calling the Club at 518-463-1151; by sending an email to email@example.com; or on the Club's website.
 The event is sponsored by the University Club Foundation and one need not be a member of the Club to attend.

-This event is presented by the University Club of Albany Foundation, Inc., and one need not be a member of the University Club to attend.
-The 501c3 Foundation which was formed in 2009 to recognize and maintain the unique historic and architectural significance of the University Club building and property, its neighborhood and the city of Albany, where it has been located since its inception in 1901.
-Support for educational programming presented by the University Club Foundation is provided by AT&T.
+The University Club of Albany Foundation is a 501c3 corporation formed in 2009 to recognize and maintain the unique historic and architectural significance of the National Register-listed University Club building, its historic neighborhood and the city of Albany, where it has been located since its inception in 1901.
+Support for educational programming at the University Club is provided by AT&T.